telerik/winforms-docs/chartview/customization/custom-rendering.md

 ````

 {{endregion}}

 Let us further focus on the CustomLineSeriesDrawPart implementation.
 To introduce custom rendering of the line you need to override the DrawLine method and use the GraphicsPath provided by the GetLinePath method.
 In order to draw a path with gradient colors, you need to use a LinearGradientBrush and use its ColorBlend to set appropriate positions and colors.
 So, before we get to the CustomLineSeriesDrawPart class, let us create a class that will let us easily store Color-Position couples:
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Customization\CustomRenderer.cs region=ColorPositionBlendRegion}}
 {{source=..\SamplesVB\ChartView\Customization\CustomRenderer.vb region=ColorPositionBlendRegion}}